-We had a fabulous time at the opening of Aunty Dana’s Op Shop, where well over 100 people came along to share the occasion and check things out.
+We had a fabulous time at the opening of Aunty Dana’s Op Shop, where over 150 people came along to share the occasion and check things out.
 We met some wonderful folks, and had lots of great talks.
 All the new (and … less-new) volunteers were amazing, and we all did heaps of work but it felt like a party!

 A bunch of people signed up to volunteer, lots of people took away our pamphlets and resources, some picked up a name change or passport gender marker change form, and of course heaps of people left with some exciting new treasures or a glam new outfit!